Hurrians: Middle Bronze Age

 Hurrian names occur sporadically in northwestern Mesopotamia and the area of Kirkuk in modern Iraq by the Middle Bronze Age.
 Their presence was attested at Nuzi, Urkesh and other sites.
 They eventually occupied a broad arc of fertile farmland stretching from the Khabur River valley in the west to the foothills of the Zagros Mountains in the east.
 By this point, during the Old Babylonian period in the early second millennium BC, the Amorite kingdom of Mari to the south had subdued Urkesh and made it a vassal state.
 Urkesh later became a Mitanni religious center.

 The Hurrians also migrated further west in this period.
-By 1725 BC they are found also in parts of northern Syria, such as Alalakh.
+By 1725 BC, they are found also in parts of northern Syria, such as Alalakh.
 The mixed Amorite–Hurrian kingdom of Yamhad is recorded as struggling for this area with the early Hittite king Hattusilis I around 1600 BC.
 Hurrians also settled in the coastal region of Adaniya in the country of Kizzuwatna, southern Anatolia.
 Yamhad eventually weakened vis-a-vis the powerful Hittites, but this also opened Anatolia for Hurrian cultural influences.
 The Hittites were influenced by both the Hurrian cultures over the course of several centuries.

+The city of Shibaniba (Tell Billa) may have also played an important role at that time.
+Possible Hurrian occupation was identified at Tell Billa during the middle of the second millennium BC.
+In 2022, Tell Billa was proposed as the possible site of the city of Šimānum (possibly known as Asimānum during the Akkadian Empire). Šimānum was important during the Ur III period (ca 2100 BC).